-After a relatively short period, Bodington was appointed Warden of Sutton Coldfield in November 1852, and reappointed for a second term, which expired in 1854.
-His term of office began with local mourning for the death of the Duke of Wellington, hero of the Napoleonic Wars and victor at Waterloo.
+After only four years as a member of the Corporation, Bodington was appointed Warden of Sutton Coldfield in November 1852.
+He was subsequently appointed for a second term, which expired in 1854.
+His period of office began with local mourning for the death of the Duke of Wellington, national hero of the Napoleonic Wars and victor at Waterloo.
 Other significant events included the installation of gas lighting for the first time, at the Moot (Town) Hall, and in local main streets.